sourceduty/Paint_Challenge/README.md

 #
 #### Graduated Depiction Challenge Concept

 The structure of these challenges is graduated, starting with simpler tasks and progressing to more complex ones.
-Initially, artists might be tasked with integrating short, straightforward texts into their paintings, such as single words or quotes.
-As they advance, the challenges increase in complexity, requiring the integration of longer passages or the creation of pieces where the text and the visual elements are interdependent.
-This graduated approach not only helps in skill development but also in building an understanding of how text can alter and enhance the visual storytelling in art.
-The increasing difficulty encourages continuous learning and adaptation, pushing artists to expand their creative boundaries.

 ***